Key findings from our 2023 Stakeholder Engagement Survey

 • 60% agree that SEMPHN’s services and support help your organisation to deliver better quality health services

-• The top five SEMPHN services you engage with are 1) Commissioning 2) Education, Training or Events 3) General Practice Support 4) Data and Reporting 5) Communications
+• You are most likely to engage with SEMPHN services via 1) Commissioning 2) Education, Training or Events 3) General Practice Support 4) Data and Reporting 5) Communications

 Our next steps involve unpacking the findings to understand where we can deliver the greatest value to you.
 This is the first year of our five year ‘Path to Impact’ Strategy, and we are excited to continue learning and partnering with you to create opportunities for people in south east Melbourne to live their healthiest lives.